-- Money - "How much money does it take to run a special-needs ministry?"
+Money - "How much money does it take to run a special-needs ministry?"
 Our answer: it doesn't have to take much.
-Churches are already required to meet the Americans with Disabilities Act.
-What churches do above and beyond that is up to them.
 If you already print bulletins, consider printing a few in large print.
 If you already have toys in the nursery, consider adding some recommended for kids with sensory issues next time you buy new ones.
-(Our church even has an Amazon wish list with ideas you can incorporate or donate to us.)
 As your ministry grows, you may expand the ministry and adjust the budget to meet the needs, just like you would do if the women's ministry (or any other ministry) had new needs.

 We can be honest about the challenges smaller churches like mine may face.
 In the comments on my post last week both on the site and on social media, readers shared different "what if" scenarios, some of which seemed meant to discourage us.
 But if churches waited until they could meet every "what if" scenario, none of us would launch a special-needs ministry, or any ministry at all.